 There’s a popular saying in investment circles that “cash is king.”
 For many, this means that an investment’s liquidity is of paramount importance, and it may be.
-But, it also implies that a lack of liquidity is a bad thing, which isn’t always the case.
-We call this implication the “commercial real estate liquidity myth” and we choose to look at it a bit differently.
+But, it also implies that a lack of liquidity in real estate is a bad thing, which isn’t always the case.
+We call this implication the “commercial real estate liquidity myth,” and we choose to look at it a bit differently.

 It is common for commercial real estate transactions to require multi-year financial commitments from their investors, which means that they aren’t suitable for everyone.
 Our view is that illiquidity presents an opportunity to discover and acquire assets below market value and to manage them in a way that delivers elevated returns to our shareholders over the long term.

-Applying this definition of liquidity to commercial real estate reveals why it is not a liquid asset.
-It is not converted to cash very easily because market participants are limited by high price points, lengthy due diligence periods, financing contingencies, and high transaction fees.
+Applying this definition of liquidity to commercial real estate reveals why CRE is not a liquid asset.
+Commercial real estate is not converted to cash very easily because market participants are limited by high price points, lengthy due diligence periods, financing contingencies, and high transaction fees.
 Where a share of Apple is converted to cash in a matter of seconds with hundreds or thousands of available buyers, a commercial property may take weeks or months with just a handful of potential buyers.